yip/concept/content/06_Air/01_Intro.md

 ... to find out what's happening in NW3 at that very time.

-And that person would perhaps also log on to *yip.io* or the eventual Yip mobile application/webapp to add or contribute to a current event; something local and niche like a "unplanned band playing in the park" or something more global such as "russian president visits Brighton".
+And that person would perhaps also log on to *yip.io* or the eventual Yip mobile app to add or contribute to a current event; something local and niche like a "unplanned band playing in the park" or something more global such as "russian president visits Brighton".